Professional development for Waldorf teachers and homeschool parents

 ~ She taught this course with grace, skill, and masterful attention and care.
 What a fabulous week!
 I couldn’t have hoped for more

-Your course includes painting with Brigitte Bley-Swinston of Green Meadow Waldorf School.
-Music and movement subject teachers TBA.
+Your course includes painting with Brigitte Bley-Swinston of Green Meadow Waldorf School, music with Jana Hawley of Sunbridge Institute and Green Meadow Waldorf School, and movement with Will Crane.

 As a grades teacher, you may also be interested in our workshops on Chalkboard Drawing for Class Teachers or Literacy in the Early Grades.
 If you have not had formal teacher training and want to learn more about the foundations and fundamentals of Waldorf Education, you may also be interested in our introductory Waldorf Weekend.
 Each of these 2-day workshops begins the Friday evening immediately preceding your grades course and runs through Sunday afternoon.